lanl-ansi/MathOptSymbolicAD.jl/README.md

 **This is package is an experimental work-in-progress.
 Use at your own risk.**

-This Package contains some experiments with symbolic differentiation of JuMP models.
-It is inspired by some work on coin-or/gravity, which made the following observations:
+This package contains some experiments with symbolic differentiation of JuMP models.
+It is inspired by some work on [coin-or/gravity](https://github.com/coin-or/Gravity), which made the following
+observations:

  * Symbolic differentiation is slow
  * Most NLP's have a lot of structure